MicrochipTech/tf2mplabh3/README.md

 ## How to use the hardware capabilities to accelerate inference:

 In order to ensure an optimized inference time, leverage the features of the [MPLAB® XC-32 Compilers](https://www.microchip.com/en-us/tools-resources/develop/mplab-xc-compilers) by activating the third level of compilation in your MPLAB® X project.
-Doing this ensures a extended use of the hardware capabilities of the device.
+Doing this ensures an extended use of the hardware capabilities of the device.

 As shown in the example image below: